 However, before you get to know the method to install a band saw tire, you must understand that there are two different types of tire you can use.
 You can use a rubber band, or a urethane tire for the wheel on the bandsaw.

 These two tires come with two different versions of the application, and you can find both distinctively different.
 Depending on your budget and requirement, you can choose either of the two.
+There is one more different tires have that calls Refurbished Tires.
 We will discuss a bit elaborate a bit later.

 Wheel and tire prep requirements